diegopetrola/bar_chart_race/README.md

 ## WARNINGS

-- Data about some religions vary wildly among different data sources, take the info with a grain of salt
+- Data about some religions vary wildly among different data sources, take the info presented here with a grain of salt